From so-so to legendary, because there are no “bad” Tom Petty albums!!

 #4: Long After Dark (1982)

 Every other list I’ve found throws this one at the bottom of the heap (or close) and I don’t get it.
 I love this album.
-It doesn’t have a ton to say, just a lot of rock songs about love and breakups that don’t break new ground, but to me it’s still a really solid rock and roll album with a drive to it, a hunger.
-And yes, Tom was right and his producer was wrong—the track “Keepin’ Me Alive” should have been on this album, because it starts getting weak toward the end and this song has a great, down-home earnestness to it that the album needed.
+It doesn’t have a ton to say maybe, just a lot of rock songs about love and breakups that don’t cover a lot of new ground, but to me it’s a super solid rock and roll album with a real drive to it, a hunger.
+And yes, Tom was right and his producer was wrong—the track “Keepin’ Me Alive” should have been on this album, because it starts getting a little weaker toward the end and this song has a great, down-home earnestness to it that the album needed.
 Thankfully we can add it with digital playlists, but even without it, there’s a lot to love here.

 Favorite tracks: You Got Lucky, Deliver Me, Change of Heart, Finding Out, Straight Into Darkness